 Regarding the closure notice to the NRC, “we are not aware of such a letter ever being withdrawn,” Holden said.

 Entergy executives and state officials have never divulged the details of their talks.
-Many observers speculate that Entergy sought a compromise that would allow it to operate the profitable Indian Point nuclear station for a defined period in returning for keeping FitzPatrick open.
+Many observers speculate that Entergy sought a compromise that would allow it to operate the profitable Indian Point nuclear station for a defined period in return for keeping FitzPatrick open.
 Cuomo has fought Entergy’s application for a license renewal at Indian Point.